DitroniX/IPEM-IoT-Power-Energy-Monitor/README.md

 - ESP32 WROOM, with Internal Antenna, or UF.L connector for external antenna
 - ATM90E32 or ATM90E36

-The first production run will be for ATM90E32, both ESP32 variants.
+The initial production run will be for ATM90E32, both ESP32 variants.

 **CT Clamp Inputs**

 The forth CT input on the ATM90E32 board, which is included for the ATM90E36, now remains on the board and goes to the ESP32 ADC.
 So both board variants will have FOUR CT inputs.